What is encephalocele, and how is it treated?

-At Children’s, we provide a multidisciplinary approach to treat encephalocele.
-Our neurosurgery, craniofacial surgery, plastic surgery and pediatric intensive care unit (PICU) teams provide a unique treatment plan for your child.
+At Children’s Healthcare of Atlanta, we provide a multidisciplinary approach to treat encephalocele.
+Our neurosurgery, craniofacial surgery, plastic surgery and Pediatric Intensive Care Unit (PICU) teams provide a unique treatment plan for children.

 The treatment includes surgery, which will most likely occur within the first few months after birth.
 The surgery may involve: